 Unlike the rest of the cabbage family, wombok stems have water content, is crunchy and is sweeter.
 It doesn’t have peppery and sometimes bitter notes like the cabbage.

-Why Did I Choose to Buy A Roast Duck Instead of Roasting My Own?
+Why I Chose to Buy A Roast Duck Instead of Roasting My Own?

 Where Can I Buy A BBQ Roast Duck?